-Rev. Lorne Bostwick has been an ordained minister in the Presbyterian Church USA for over 34 years.
+Rev. Lorne Bostwick has been an ordained minister in the Presbyterian Church USA for over 35 years.
 He attended the University of Washington receiving a degree in Education and Communication.
 He received his Doctor of Ministry from Union Theological Seminary.
-He has also done post graduate work with San Francisco Theological Seminary in Pastoral Counseling.
+He has also done post graduate work at San Francisco Theological Seminary in Pastoral Counseling.

-Lorne has served on numerous committees within the Presbytery of the Cascades, and is deeply involved with several high-profile Oregon non-profits, such as Square One Villages and the Syria/Lebanon Partnership Network of the PCUSA.
+Lorne has served on numerous committees within the Presbytery of the Cascades, is co-founder and past President of Square One Villages, a non-profit working on very low-income tiny house villages, and the steering committee of the Syria/Lebanon Partnership Network of the PCUSA.

 Before arriving in Salem, Lorne served the Catonsville Presbyterian Church in Baltimore, MD, The Presbyterian Church in Needham, MA.
 First Presbyterian Church in Turlock, CA. and Central Presbyterian Church in Eugene, OR.

 He has traveled to Scotland, Ireland, Germany and Switzerland in Reformation studies and to Syria and Lebanon in support of PCUSA's many years of mission to and with the Presbyterian Church in Lebanon and Syria.
-He completed a four-month sabbatical a few years ago in Turkey pursuing increased knowledge of the religious/cultural context for the writings of the Apostle Paul.
+He completed a four-month sabbatical a few years ago in Turkey pursuing increased knowledge of the religious/cultural context and the theology of inclusion in the writings of the Apostle Paul.

 Director of Music